-The contract assets and the corresponding payable to brokers (contract liabilities) are determined by using the discounted cash flow valuation technique.
 The expected cashflow approach requires the use of key assumptions to determine the amortised cost at balance sheet date including the future run-off rate of the underlying loan portfolio, the discount rate and the percentage paid to individual brokers working under the Group's management.
 The future run-off rate used is actually a series of rates applied to the underlying loans based primarily on their age at the date of valuation.
 The weighted average life shown below is the result of the series of future run-off rates applied to the specific loan data at the balance sheet date.

-The determination of the assumptions to be used in the valuation is made by management based primarily on a variety of contributing factors including: an annual assessment of the underlying loan portfolio, historical run-off rate analysis and consideration of current and future economic factors.
+The determination of the assumptions to be used in the valuation is made by Management based primarily on a variety of contributing factors including: an annual assessment of the underlying loan portfolio, historical run-off rate analysis and consideration of current and future economic factors.
 These factors are complex and the determination of assumptions requires a high degree of judgement.

+Consolidated

+2024 % 2023 %

-Consolidated 2023 % 2022 (Restated) % Discount rate Average percentage of trailing commission entitled by the Group 8.87% 76.66% 8.87% 72.30% Weighted average loan life (in years) 4.05 3.57
+Discount rate Average percentage of trailing commission entitled by the Group 8.87% 61.28% 8.87% 76.66%

+Weighted average loan life (in years) 4.65 4.05

+Sensitivity